MADE-Apps/MADE.NET/docs/articles/features/diagnostics.md

 The `MADE.Diagnostics.AppDiagnostics` helper provides you with the means to ensure your users can keep using your application with no worry about minor issues causing crashes.

-Taking advantage of the `IEventLogger` interface available in the Diagnostics package, the `AppDiagnostics` helper can track exceptions thrown by the `AppDomain.UnhandledException`, `TaskScheduler.UnobservedTaskException`, `Windows.UI.Xaml.Application.UnhandledException`, `Android.Runtime.UnhandledExceptionRaiser`, and `Java.Lang.Thread.DefaultUncaughtException` handlers, depending on your platform usage.
+Taking advantage of the `IEventLogger` interface available in the Diagnostics package, the `AppDiagnostics` helper can track exceptions thrown by the `AppDomain.UnhandledException` and `TaskScheduler.UnobservedTaskException` handlers, logging them at the **Critical** level with a correlation ID.

-In the unfortunate event that an exception thrown is application terminating, the `AppDiagnostics` helper will ensure that the error is logged before closing the application.

-Logs will be created for each handle of an unhandled exception from one or more of these handlers at the **Critical** level with a custom message which also includes a correlation ID.

 ### Observing the unhandled exceptions